-Whether you’re new to cocktail making or just want a refresher, take this crash course on bar tools, glass types, ice, and terminology.
+Whether you’re new to cocktail making or just want a refresher, Cocktail Crafting 101 is a crash course on bar tools, glass types, ice, and terminology.
 Read up and get your cocktail on!
 We’ll even throw in some of our favorite cocktail recipes.
 Cheers!

 Shaken?
 Stirred?
 Not sure?
 Welcome to the amazing world of cocktail crafting!
 We’ve created a how-to with tools, techniques, and recipes that are tried and true.
 But our hope is that you’ll take this new knowledge and be inspired to craft your own signature cocktail!

 Before you can craft cocktails, you need a set of basic tools to get you by.
 Here are some of the core essentials (with tons of helpful links!) we use in our home.

 - Boston Cocktail Shaker – This is a classic two-piece shaker where you have a larger metal shaker (usually 28oz) and a smaller shaking tin or glass (usually 16oz).
 You need to use a hawthorne strainer (usually comes with most Boston Shaker sets) to pour the drink which is easy to use once you get the hang of it.
 I like a Boston Shaker because you can either use it as a shaker or just use the larger glass to stir drinks.
 It is also very easy to separate the two pieces after shaking, making clean up a snap.

 - Cobbler Cocktail Shaker – This other major type of shaker has a removable top with a built-in strainer.
 This makes it easier to pour since the strainer is built in, but clean up is trickier.
 Removing the lid of a Cobbler Shaker can be challenging as the metal expands when it’s cold and you have three pieces to clean in between drinks.
 However, it’s still a great shaker and I use ours frequently.